Mohammed Sanan: Reliance Foundation Young Champs

 Sanan represented Reliance Foundation Young champs at 2022 Reliance Foundation Development League where he made six appearances and provided assist for opening goal against Mumbai City B. He again represented the club at 2023 Reliance Foundation Development League where scored four goals in fourteen appearances as RFYC topped their regional and national group but finished fourth overall which sealed their qualification spot for Next Gen Cup.

-Jamshedpur FC
+Jamshedpur

-On 3 August 2023, He penned a three-year deal with Jamshedpur FC.
-5 days later, he made his debut in a 5–0 loss to Mumbai City FC at 2023 Durand Cup where he played the full first half.
+On 3 August 2023, He penned a three-year deal with Jamshedpur.
+5 days later, he made his debut in a 5–0 loss to Mumbai City at 2023 Durand Cup where he played the full first half.
 On 25 September, Sanan made his Indian Super League debut coming in as a substitute in a goalless draw against East Bengal.
 On 1 November, he made his first league start against Mohun Bagan Super Giant and scored his first goal in an eventual 3–2 loss.